SSHRC Graduate Scholarships

 The Social Sciences and Humanities Research Council (SSHRC) Doctoral Fellowships and Joseph-Armand Bombardier Canada Graduate Scholarships (CGS) Doctoral Scholarships aim to develop research skills and assist in the training of highly qualified personnel by supporting students who demonstrate a high standard of scholarly achievement in undergraduate and graduate studies in the social sciences and humanities.

-Complete eligibility criteria are available on the SSHRC website.
+Complete eligibility criteria are available on SSHRC's funding opportunity page.

 Applicants must be conducting research that is primarily in the social sciences and humanities, i.e., aligned with the SSHRC’s legislated mandate.
 Consult the General Guidelines for the Eligibility of Subject Matter at SSHRC for details.